I’m super excited to share with you all you need to do to get employed in the establishment of your choice.

-- Did the gym have all the necessary equipment to effectively train clients?
+- Did the gym have all the necessary equipment to train clients effectively?

 - Did the clientele you saw during your time at the gym reflect the kind of people you want to help?

-- If you met the head personal trainer, do you think you could work easily with them?
+- If you met the personal head trainer, could you work easily with them?